Fire and rescue services

 Buying property in the north of Cyprus can be risky.
 Legal titles to land can be uncertain.

-When the conflict of 1974 displaced people in the north, many had claims of ownership to property.
+When the conflict of 1974 displaced people in the north, many had property ownership claims.

-It's a crime to buy, sell or rent property without the consent of the owner.
+It's a crime to buy, sell or rent property without the owner's consent.

 Get legal advice before signing a property contract.